tcrammond/hubot-axosoft/README.md

 Project: Awesome Web App
 Description:
 Implement Chris' new design for our home page.
 URL: https://myurl.axosoft.com/viewitem.aspx?id=99&type=features
 ```

-### Add new bug
+### Add new feature
 ```
-hubot add bug "TITLE" to PROJECT
+hubot add feature "TITLE" to PROJECT
 ```
-Adds a new bug to the specified project.
-If you use a different name for bugs you should use that name instead.
+Adds a new feature to the specified project.
+If you use a different name for features you should use that name instead.
 Note that your title must be in quotes.

 ### Find bug by ID